-Situated in the Province of Málaga and approx 30 km east of the city, the church has, since its establishment, sought to provide a worshipping venue for the local community.
+Situated in the province of Malaga and approx. 30km east of the city, the church has, since its establishment in 1987, sought to provide a venue for worship for the local community.

-The congregation has served the English-speaking community in the Torre del Mar area under various ministers from the church in Ireland and elsewhere, who operated at the invitation of the Spanish Evangelical Church.
-However, in mid 2017 the Spanish church decided to bring the partnership to an end, releasing the congregation from the denomination.
+The congregation has served the English speaking community in the Torre del Mar area under various ministers from the Presbyterian Church in Ireland and elsewhere.

-Church in the Community – Moving towards the centre
+Church in the Community – a little more history and detail